 The 8 Main Limitations of ChatGPT

 Since being released to the public in late November 2022, OpenAI’s ChatGPT has seen an astronomical rise in popularity.
-ChatGPT currently has over 100 million users, and the website generated 1.6 billion visits as of June 2023.
+ChatGPT currently has 800 million weekly users, and the website generated 5 billion monthly visits in June of 2025.

 The generative AI tool can have human-like conversations with users and quickly answer questions or assist users with tasks.
 Not only can it respond in multiple languages, but it can also help write or fix code.

-As noted earlier, ChatGPT can’t access the internet.
-Therefore, it isn’t aware of nor can it discuss current events, give you weather forecasts, or tell you current stock prices.
+The free version of ChatGPT (GPT-3.5) has internet usage caps, which run out after roughly 10 free GPT-4o messages every 3 hours.
+Therefore, after the software reverts to GPT-3.5, it isn’t aware of nor can it discuss current events, give you weather forecasts, or tell you current stock prices.
 We recommend fact-checking ChatGPT’s responses against search engine results to ensure accuracy.

 One of the main limitations is that ChatGPT’s data is from web scraping knowledge databases, social media, and open data sources.
 Many of these often derive from humans.
 Therefore, it has the potential to pick up biased and sometimes prejudiced data.
 For instance, the AI system can include demographic, confirmation, and sampling biases.